TechyLakshay/OmniClaw/README.md

 # Mini-Claw 🤖

-A local-first personal AI assistant built on Telegram with a multi-agent architecture, persistent memory, and tool calling.
+A local-first personal AI assistant built on Telegram and CLI with a multi-agent architecture, persistent memory, and tool calling.
 Inspired by the OpenClaw architecture pattern.

-**NOTE:** An intern made this demo app, it is currently in progress.

 > Built from scratch